CTi-Winnipeg/cti-winnipeg.github.io/editorials/_posts/2015-02-17-psychology_debunking.md

 author_email: jeffrey.doering@cantire.com
 feature_img: url('/img/psychology_gears.jpg')
 feature_tint: dark
-excerpt: A better message than not everything you think you know about psychology is true might be not everything you think you know is true.
+excerpt: Not everything you think you know is true
 ---

-## Psychology, and debunking everything

 Contrary to popular belief, the Mozart effect - the idea that listening to classical music temporarily increases your IQ - *is a myth*, the idea that left-handed people are more creative *is a myth*, and the idea that most stereotypical differences between mens’ an women’s abilities in math, writing, and the like, are actually very small - large gender differences are *also a myth*.
 Ben Ambridge, a psychology at the University of Liverpool recently delivered a TED Talk: Ten Myths About Psychology, Debunked.
 He shed light on the above, among other examples, in hope of shedding common misperceptions about psychology.